SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ---

-5.1 To add a new document, select **Document -> + New** and from the dropdown select **Word document**.
+5.1 To add a new document, select **Document -> + New** and select **Word document** from the dropdown.

 ![Microsoft SharePoint](./images/mss_0260.png)

-5.2 This will launch Word in new browser tab.
+5.2 This will launch Microsoft Word in new browser tab.
 Add any text of your choice like **Hello from SharePoint**.
 Wait for the status to change to **Saved** for the changes to be persisted.
 The status can be found on the top left of the screen.
 Saving the document may take some time.

 ![Microsoft SharePoint](./images/mss_0270.png)

 5.3 This will create a word document named **Document.docx**.
-To view your document, click on your open SharePoint session from Browser tab.
+To view your document, click on your open SharePoint session from the Browser tab.
 In case you cannot see the document, reload the page.

 ![Microsoft SharePoint](./images/mss_0280.png)

 5.4 To rename the newly created document to e.g. **welcome.docx**, select your document click "Rename" in the toolbar.
-Alternatively you can slect your document and do a right-click.
+Alternatively you can select your document and do a right-click.

 ![Microsoft SharePoint](./images/mss_0290.png)